T-Pau/Anytime/Documentation/Anytime.md

 Its clock stores the current weekday and the year as two digits without century.

+### MEGA65

+This computer has a built-in clock.

+It stores the year as two digits without century.

 ### SD2IEC

 This drive connects to the IEC bus.
 Most models don't include a real time clock.